-- Plan and prepare for submission, any proposals for group athletic and social activities as outlined in the Student Representative Handbook; - Meet with classmates during each on-campus session to discuss any concern(s) that have been brought forward, and to update the class on any new AEI developments.
-It will be at this time that the Rep will attempt to reach some consensus over any specific concerns; - Ensure that all non-academic student concerns are addressed; any unresolved issues should then be reported as outlined in the following Program Lines of Communications section; - Ensure that all academic matters are redirected to follow the Program Lines of Communication; - Encourage classmates to submit bursary and scholarship applications; - Participate as an active member of the AEI Student Council, attending meetings and following up on action items; - Programs with multiple Class Reps (cohorts) will identify a single program representative that would present to the Program Advisory Committee (PAC) specific to their program of study, when requested; - Select a Student Council representative that would represent the AEI and the Student Council at selected prior approved events.
+- Plan and prepare for submission, any proposals for group athletic and social activities as outlined in the Class Representative and Students' Council Handbook; - Meet with classmates during each on-campus session to discuss any concern(s) that have been brought forward, and to update the class on any new AEI developments.
+It will be at this time that the Rep will attempt to reach some consensus over any specific concerns; - Ensure that all non-academic student concerns that are brought to their attention are addressed; any unresolved issues should then be reported as outlined in the following Program Lines of Communications section: - Ensure that all academic matters are redirected to follow the Program Lines of Communication; - Encourage classmates to submit bursary and scholarship applications; - Participate as an active member of the AEI Students' Council, attending meetings and following up on action items; - Programs with multiple Class Reps (cohorts) will identify a single program representative that would present to the Program Advisory Committee (PAC) specific to their program of study, when requested; - Select a Students' Council representative that would represent the AEI and the Students' Council at selected prior approved events.

-Additional information is available in the Student Council Handbook.
+Additional information is available in the Class Representative and Students' Council Handbook.